NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

    acquired by rolling the spacecraft across-track, most of the disparity that represents topography is present in the horizontal disparity map.
-The vertical disparity map shows disparity due to “wash-boarding,” which is not from topography but from spacecraft movement.
+The vertical disparity map shows disparity due to "wash-boarding", which is not due to topography but because of spacecraft movement.
 Note however that the horizontal and vertical disparity images are normalized independently.
 Although both have the same range of gray values from white to black, they represent significantly different absolute ranges of disparity.

-Whenever ``parallel_stereo``, ``point2dem``, and other executables are run, they create log files in given tool’s results directory, containing a copy of the configuration file, the command that was run, your system settings, and tool’s console output.
+Whenever ``parallel_stereo``, ``point2dem``, and other executables are run, they create log files in given tool's results directory, containing a copy of the configuration file, the command that was run, your system settings, and tool's console output.
 This will help track what was performed so that others in the future can recreate your work.

 Another handy debugging tool is the ``disparitydebug`` program, which